November 8, 2018 – originally posted on http://blogs.luc.edu/goglobal/country/china/你好北京-hello-beijing/

 我很喜欢学中文！I love learning Chinese!

 In addition to having all of our classes in one building, they’re all located on the same floor, the 4th floor of the Ning Yuan Building, otherwise known to us students as the TBC Building.
 This is because the 4th floor houses the actual TBC center, with all the staff offices and the extensive TBC library as well as the classrooms that we students have class in.
 I can’t express enough how amazing it is for us students to have our own facilities and our own staff dedicated to helping us throughout our time here.
 Everyone is so, so friendly, and the friendly, welcoming, and warm atmosphere of the program have no doubt helped all the students, not just me, to settle into our lives here.
-I can pop my head into the Student Development Office at any time just to have a quick chat with the Student Development people.
+I can pop my head into the Student Life Office at any time just to have a quick chat with the Student Life people.
 I’m so grateful for the support system here, through the staff members as well as my fellow students.
 My entire TBC experience would not be the same without any of the people I’ve made good friends with here, studying together, laughing together, stressing out together, eating together, and more.

 But finally, I’d like to talk a little bit about living with the pollution here in China.